sjackman/open-science/open-science.md

 ================================================================================

 + Use [Homebrew][] or [Linuxbrew][] and [Homebrew-science][] to install software
-+ In the publication, to report all versions of all software used, only need to write&hellip;
++ To report versions of all software used, need only write&hellip;

 > Homebrew was used to install the required software from Homebrew-science version 2014-08.